Jacob-Kroeze/jacob-kroeze.github.com/_posts/2011-12-08-set-up-managing-news-on-aws-ec2.markdown

     * Connect! and follow the directions provided by AWS.
     * Test out the default Drupal installation already on the machine by going to its public url (find this in the instance information or right-click connect)

-3. Setup your new Managing News Profile
+3. Set up your new Managing News Profile

     * The default installation of Drupal is at /var/www/html check it out and troubleshoot if you couldn't connect to the public url.
 Try
     <pre><code>